Guiding Peptide Kinetics via Collective-Variable Tuning of Free-Energy Barriers: Results

 \subsection{Wild--type HLDA weights predict mutational effects on kinetics}

 We find that the residue-level importance scores $I_r$ (Eq.~\eqref{eq:residue-importance}), derived from the WT HLDA eigenvector, correlate strongly with changes in unfolding times upon mutation (Fig.~\ref{fig:wt-weight-mfpt-correlation}).
-In particular, mutations at residues with larger values of $I_r$ tend to exhibit greater acceleration of the first-passage unfolding times.
+In particular, mutations at residues with larger values of $I_r$ tend to exhibit greater acceleration of first-passage unfolding times.
+For each residue $r$, we report the mean log MFPT change over a subset of single point mutations spanning diverse physicochemical properties; the full list of mutants and corresponding values is provided in Table~S1.

 A natural interpretation is that $I_r$ describes how strongly residue $r$ contributes to the statistical separation between the folded and unfolded ensembles encoded by the HLDA descriptors.
 Residues with large $I_r$ therefore act as kinetic ``hot spots'', whereby perturbing them is more likely to disrupt interactions that support the folded basin and to promote escape, yielding faster unfolding on average.
-In contrast, residues with small $I_r$ contribute weakly to the folded--unfolded separation in this representation, and mutations at these sites tend to produce smaller or more variable kinetic effects, including also to a slowing of unfolding.
+In contrast, residues with small $I_r$ contribute weakly to the folded--unfolded separation in this representation, and mutations at these sites tend to produce smaller or more variable kinetic effects, including slowing of unfolding.
 Importantly, the observed trend is robust to the RMSD threshold used to define first-passage unfolding events, which we denote by $t_{\mathrm{FPT}}$ (Fig.~\ref{fig:wt-weight-mfpt-correlation}(b)).
 The correlation increases with $t_{\mathrm{FPT}}$, peaks near $\sim 0.36$, and remains high over a broad range thereafter.

 Together, these results show that a CV constructed solely from short WT trajectories already provides residue-level guidance for identifying positions where point mutations are most likely to accelerate or slow unfolding, without requiring any mutant-specific kinetic information.